Mathewastuart/VBA-challenge/README.md

 The First secrion of code creates variable that will be used for the first data collection phase

-first_value = stores the First day Open value of a market (EX: AAB) last_value = stores the Closing value of the specific market (Ex:AAB)
+first_value = stores the First day Open value of a market (EX: AAB)

+last_value = stores the Closing value of the specific market (Ex:AAB)

-first_found is a boolean so only the first value isn't overwritten in the loop
+first_found is a boolean created to ensure the first_value isn't overwritten in the loop (further explanation below)

 yearly_change will be used to store the change in value from last_value to first_value